jmcbroome/pango-sequences/README.md

 # Consensus sequences for each Pango lineage

-This repository contains semi-automatically generated prototype sequences for each Pango lineage.
-These sequences are not real sequences in databases but are algorithmically constructed consensus sequences that try to represent the common ancestor sequence of that lineage.
-They are based on the sequences designated in the cov-lineages/pango-designation repository.
-There is some manual curation involved to overwrite erroneous sites - errors happen when a lineage's designated sequences have dropout or reversions.
-The algorithm used to create these sequences has a high threshold to allow reversions, almost all sequences need to be reverted, otherwise it's assumed the reversions are an artefact.
+This fork contains automatically generated root sequences for each annotated lineage on the global phylogeny.
+As with the main repository, these sequences are not real sequences in databases but are algorithmically constructed consensus sequences that try to represent the common ancestor sequence of that lineage.
+They are based on the global phylogeny produced and maintained by UCSC.

-Please be aware that due to the semi-automatic generation of these synthetic sequences, they can contain errors.
+Please be aware that due to the automatic generation of these synthetic sequences, they can contain errors.

-For lineages that are part of BA.2*, BA.4* and BA.5* there has been significant curation/overwriting, but for previous lineages the amount of curation is very limited.
-So do expect errors.

-If you find errors, please open an issue here and I will fix it for everyone.

-The sequences contained here are the ones used in Nextclade reference trees and produced by code contained in the nextclade_data_workflows repository.

 The repository contains: